 The Magic Bullet of Workplace Design?

-A recent panel looked at the intersection of the office and the home, and how design can facilitate a better work-life balance.
+A closer look at the intersection of the office and the home, what employees are looking for from their workspaces, and how design can facilitate a work-life balance

 The WeWork Galactic Headquarters in New York City, with its open staircases, and collaborative workstations, is a prime example of the changes happening in workplace design.

 Every year in June, Metropolis devotes an issue to the exploration of workplace design.
 We focus on the subject continually throughout the year as well, examining where the state of the office is now, where it was ten, fifteen years ago, and where it’s going in the next ten years.
 With the tech world—particularly startups and emerging businesses—dramatically reinventing ways that work is done across industries, it’s no surprise that office design continues to be a pervasive issue.